dvhar/dateparse/README.md

 * all functions assume UTC time
 * datestring() returns a statically allocated string, formatted like the 'parsed as' column below
 * stringlength parameter saves a strlen() call if you already know string length
+* offsetMinutes in the examples referes to stuff like '+08:00', not timezones

 ### Issues: